 To access Web Asset Browser (WebVAB) and Visual Approval (VA)

-- Zoom web asset browser and visual review works on any browser with adobe flash support.
+- Zoom web asset browser and visual review work on any browser with adobe flash support.
 For e.g on desktop/workstation/laptops etc.

-- Access to Zoom preview server is required to run Zoom web asset browser and visual review.
+- Access to Zoom Preview Server is required to run the Zoom Web Asset Browser and Visual Review.

 - Usually ports

 8873, 9873(SSL), and, 8443are required to connect to WebVab and VA (note: ports can differ in different deployments).
 Please make sure that from other LAN/WAN these ports are open and accessible to send and receive data.

 - For e.g., if preview server is running with IP: 192.168.1.10 and you want to access it from IP:192.168.30.65, then make sure that IP:192.168.1.10 is accessible from machine 192.168.30.65 and the server’s ports 8873, 8443 are open.
 If some proxy is used to communicate between 192.168.30.X to 192.168.1.X then please configure the proxy to forward these ports from proxy to preview server.